-I hope you'll share it with the rest of us.
+If you do the latter please share with the rest of us.

-D Scatter the phrases of the prayer throughout the prayers of the day in some not too subtle ways.
+> Or, scatter the phrases of the prayer throughout the prayers of the day in some not too subtle ways.
 The easiest is to create responsive prayers in which the congregation repeats a phrase of the Lord’s Prayer.
-At the beginning of the service introduce this as a treasure hunt, give young worshipers copies of the Lord’s Prayer and challenge them to check off each phrase every time they pray it today.
+At the beginning of the service introduce this as a treasure hunt, give them a copy of the Lord’s Prayer and challenge them to check off each phrase every time they pray it today.
 Possible matches are: